microsoft/trident/dev-docs/standards/Logging-Standards.md

 `stage` under the allowed operations section.
 This means that the servicing requested in the Host Configuration cannot be executed.
-While this does not cause an error, Trident suspects that the customer might have forgotten to update `allowedOperations` and hence, it issues a `WARN` log.
-This is not a failure but a no-action scenario, so we cannot return an `ERROR` log.
+While this does not cause an error, Trident suspects that the customer might have forgotten to include `stage` in the `--allowed-operations` option and hence, it issues a `WARN` log.
+This is not a failure but a no-action scenario, so we do not return an `ERROR` log.

 ```rust
 if cmd.allowed_operations.has_stage() {